Rural landholders

-The Medicines and Poisons Act 2019 (the MPA) commenced on 27 September 2021 and allows for landholders, their adult employees, and agents to be authorised to control invasive animals such as cats, dingoes, wild dogs, foxes, rabbits and feral pigs with poisons.
+The Medicines and Poisons Act 2019 (the MPA) allows for rural landholders, their adult employees and agents, to be authorised to control invasive animals such as wild dogs, dingoes, foxes, rabbits, feral pigs and feral cats using restricted schedule 7 (RS7) poisons.

-Poisons used for invasive animal control including strychnine, fluoroacetic acid (1080), and para-aminopropiophenone (PAPP) are classed as restricted S7 (RS7) poisons and are included in schedule 1 of the Medicines and Poisons (Poisons and Prohibited Substances) Regulation 2021 (the Poisons Regulation).
+RS7 poisons for invasive animal control include fluoroacetic acid (1080) and para-aminopropiophenone (PAPP).
+A list of RS7 poisons can be found in Schedule 1 of the Medicines and Poisons (Poisons and Prohibited Substances) Regulation 2021 (the Poisons Regulation).

-Low-risk fluoroacetic acid baits (LRFABs) are baits with a concentration of fluoroacetic acid (1080) of not more than 0.5 grams per kilogram of bait (0.05%).
-LRFABs may be fresh (fruit, grain or vegetables) or APVMA registered manufactured baits (e.g. Doggone, De-K9, Foxoff, De-Fox).
+Low-risk fluoroacetic acid baits (LRFABs) are baits with a concentration of not more than 0.5 grams of fluoroacetic acid per kilogram of bait (0.05%).
+LRFABs may be fresh (meat, fruit, grain or vegetables) or APVMA registered manufactured baits (e.g. Doggone, De-K9, Foxoff, De-Fox).

-Landholders can obtain RS7 poisons to control invasive animals using the following options:
+Rural landholders are authorised to deal with RS7 poisons to control invasive animals using the following options.

-Landholders, their adult employees and agents are authorised under Schedule 2 of the Poisons Regulation when they obtain LRFABs from a Biosecurity Officer or a Nature Conservation Officer.
+Landholders, their adult employees and agents are authorised as approved persons under Schedule 2 of the Poisons Regulation when they are supplied with LRFABs by a person employed by a local government or state government, who is an authorised officer under the Biosecurity Act 2014 or Nature Conservation Act 1992.

-As an Approved Person, the landholder may possess, apply and dispose of the baits.
-Landholders who access poisons using this option are automatically recognised as Approved Persons and do not need to apply to Queensland Health.
+As an Approved Person, the landholder (employee or agent) may possess, apply and dispose of the LRFABs.
+Landholders who access LRFABs using this option do not need to apply for an approval from Queensland Health.

-Landholders may apply to Queensland Health for a general approval for the S7 poisons:
+Landholders may apply to Queensland Health for a general approval for the following RS7 poisons for invasive animal control:

-• Strychnine - only for use in wild dog or fox traps
+• PAPP lethal paste for use on wild dog or fox leg-hold traps.

 To apply, complete and submit the General approval – landholder application form (RTF 1279 kB).
 Applications require supporting information including maps, evidence of competencies and rates notices.

-To apply, complete and submit the General approval – manufactured low-risk fluoroacetic acid baits application form (PDF 79 kB).
-Applications require supporting information including driver’s licence and rates notice.
+To apply, complete and submit the Application for general approval - Manufactured low-risk fluoroacetic acid baits (RTF 1068 kB).
+Applications require supporting information including driver’s licence and recent rates notice.

 1080 concentrate

-Landholders will only be authorised to buy and use 1080 concentrate if:
+Rural landholders will only be authorised to buy and use 1080 concentrate (to manufacture LRFABs) in limited circumstances as follows:

-• The land they intend to apply the poisons on is in a remote regional area where the supply of baiting services and products by the Council is not available.
+• the land they intend to apply the LRFABs on is in a remote regional area where the supply of baiting services and baiting products by the local Council is not available

 Landholder competency requirements